 Take a bodybuilder on Instagram with 120,000 followers, his posts are split between weight exercises, pictures of his muscles, and gym photos.
 Whilst, a product promotion of whey powder or gym accessories wouldn’t go amiss, if this influencer decided to promote an accountancy service, the chances of anyone being influenced is incredibly slim.

 You need to focus your approach down to micro-influencers, rather than super-influencers.

 What are micro/super influencers?

 It’s important to understand the difference between a micro-influencer and a super-influencer.
-It’s roughly based around the audience that these people are influencing.
+It’s roughly based on the audience that these people are influencing.
 And as you may have guessed, a super influencer has the ability to speak to a larger audience than those who are classed as micro-influencers.

 A super-influencer is someone who has a huge following, of different interests and the audience’s common interest is that specific person.
 Take, for example, American talk show host, Ellen DeGeneres, with a cool following of 70+ million people.
 Her audience varies hugely, with their demographics spread across the board.

 A micro-influencer, however, is someone with a very focused group of followers; for example, a cookery expert who consistently posts about cooking is likely to attract those who are interested in baking.
 Whilst they may only have 15,000 followers, they’re all actively engaged and take what this person says as gospel when it comes to baking.

 Yes, it seems illogical that something that is ‘micro’ is better than something ‘super’ but often with influencers, this is the case.